KSP-KOS/KOS/doc/source/structures/misc/config.rst

     :access: Get/Set
     :type: :ref:`boolean <boolean>`

-    Configures the ``DebugEachOpcode`` setting.
+    Configures the ``debugEachOpcode`` setting.

     NOTE: This makes the game VERY slow, use with caution.

     If true, each opcode that is executed by the CPU will be accompanied by an entry in the KSP log.
 This is a debugging tool for those who are very familiar with the inner workings of kOS and should rarely be used outside the kOS dev team.

     This change takes effect immediately.